Vermont Dental Assistant Programs

 To become an Expanded Function Dental Assistant (EFDA) you must be a DANB Certified Dental Assistant (CDA) or have successfully completed a formal program in each of the desired expanded functions on a CODA-accredited dental assisting program.
 A licensed dental hygienist may also apply to perform expanded functions.

-For a summary of permitted and prohibited duties for each class of dental assistant, see this guide.
+For a summary of permitted and prohibited duties for each class of dental assistant in Vermont, see this guide.

 Dental Assistant Salaries in Vermont